Long-Term Management of Finance

 A debenture is a loan given to a public company with a promise of regular interest repayments backed by a secured asset.
 If a public company is late on its payments, the debenture holder can request the sale of a business asset to repay the loan.

-- The sale of a business asset may take a long time to process - secured credits will have to apply in court for a receiver to sell the business assets
+The sale of a business asset may take a long time to process - secured creditors will have to apply in court for a receiver to sell the business assets.

 Unsecured notes are alike a debenture but they do not come with a promise to sell business assets if the company defaults on its loan.